fanny92106/JVM/classLoaderSubsystem/basic.md

 * Verify

-        Every .class file, which can be recognized by JVM, must begin with "CA FE BA BE", to keep safe of JVM file format verification
+        * Every .class file, which can be recognized by JVM, must begin with "CA FE BA BE", to keep safe of JVM
-        meta data verification
-        byte code verification
-        symbolic reference verification

-* Prepare
+        * To verify: file format, file meta data, byte code, symbolic reference

+* Prepare  -- set default for class static variable & initialize final static variable, exclude instance variable

+        * Set default value for class variable as "zero" value (not value assigned)
+        * Initialize class variable declared by "final" key word, because all the variables declared by "final" are all set default during compilation process
+        * Not initialize instance variable, class variables will be assigned in method area, instance variable will be assigned in heap along with object

 * Resolve

+        * TBD

-### Initializatoin
+### Initializatoin -- initialize static variable value & static block

+    * Execute <clinit> method
+    * Initialize static variable value and static block
+    * JVM ensures a class's <cliinit> method is executed synchroously in multi-thread env